 How do I see active users?

 Use the Recently active users list to view active users.
 Recently active users is a system team that displays users who contributed in the last 30 days by default.
 This gives you better insight into current organizational users.
-You can enable or disable this team at any time.
+Enable or disable this team at any time.

 To view active users: